-Terrapin is the thinnest, most flexible suit in our range.
-It provides enough buoyancy to help you move swiftly and efficiently through the water, adding a layer of temperature retention to keep you warm swimming outdoors whilst leaving enough freedom of movement, particularly in the shoulders, to assist your stroke.
+Terrapin is our thinnest, most flexible wetsuit.
+It provides enough buoyancy to help you move swiftly through the water, adds a thermal layer to keep you warm, and still leaves you with excellent freedom of movement for an unrestricted stroke, particularly around the shoulders...Read more

-- Lower buoyancy suit for a more natural swimming position in the water
+- Lower buoyancy wetsuit for a more natural swimming position in the water

 - High flexibility around shoulders for unrestricted arm movement

-- Integrated pouch for valuables
+- Zipped pouch on the inside for valuables

-Neck: 2 mm Standard Neoprene
+Neck: 2 mm Nylon Faced Neoprene

 Chest: 3 mm Glideskin